jharwell/sierra/docs/usage/directories.rst

   they should be used to gain insight into how to use sierra and how to craft your own script.

-- ``templates/`` - Contains template .argos files.
-Really only necessary to be able to change configuration that is not directly controllable via generators, and the # of templates should be kept small, as they need to be manually kept in sync with the capabilities of fordyca.
+- ``templates/`` - Contains template ``.argos`` files.
+Really only necessary to be able to change configuration that is not directly controllable via generators, and the # of templates should be kept small.

-- ``variables/`` - Generators for experimental variables to modify template .argos files in order to run experiments with a given controller.

 - ``docs/`` - Contains sphinx scaffolding/source code to generate these shiny docs.

-- ``config/`` - Contains runtime configuration YAML files, used to fine tune how SIERRA functions: what graphs to generate, what controllers are valid, what graphs to generate for each controller, etc.
+- ``config/`` - Contains runtime configuration YAML files, used to fine tune how SIERRA functions: what graphs to generate, what controllers are valid, what graphs to generate for each controller, etc., which are common to all projects.

 .. _ln-runtime-exp-tree:

 Experiment Tree
 ---------------

-.. important:: SIERRA **NEVER** deletes directories for you.
+..
+IMPORTANT:: SIERRA **NEVER** deletes directories for you.

    Subsequent experiments using the same ``--controller``, ``--scenario``, ``--sierra-root``, ``--template-input-file`` **WILL** overwrite the results